Part 1: Fix macOS High Sierra 10.13 Downloaded But won’t Install

 To do this, follow the below-mentioned guidelines:

-• Download the macOS Sierra 10.13 installation package from Mac App Store
+- Download the macOS Sierra 10.13 installer from the Mac App Store.

 Step 2.
 Clean Installation of macOS 10.13